• Skip to main content

 Step 6: Place the drained curds in your food processor, grinder, or mixer and pulse till you have rich, smooth, and creamy homemade cream cheese.

-Final step: Adjust for taste by adding salt to the DIY cream cheese, and then eat fresh or store it.
+Final step: Adjust the taste by adding salt to the DIY cream cheese, and enjoy it fresh or store it.

 blended cheese curds in a blender jar.